Sas02-kelompok10/modul-4/README.md

 Below is the results from when we use load balancer and not using the load balancer

  - When there is 50 users that access our web, if we don't use load balancer the average time of user accessing our web is
-   - landing : 2444 ms / 2.4 s
+   - landing : 785 ms = 0.79 s
-   - blog : 2347 ms / 2.3 s
+   - blog : 360 ms = 0.36 s
-   - app : 19 ms / 0.019 s
+   - app : 438 ms = 0.44 s
 - When we use load balancer, then
-  - landing : 1841 ms / 1.8 s
+   - landing : 686 ms = 0.69 s
-   - blog : 1379 ms / 1.3 s
+   - blog : 229 ms = 0.23 s
-   - app : 12 ms / 0.012
+   - app : 225 ms = 0.23 s

-Here we can know that the average time of user accessing our web is faster then if we don't use load balancer.
+Here we can know that the average time of user accessing our web is faster then if we use load balancer.
 For the throughput or the amount of user accessing our web is

 - When there is 50 users that access our web, if we don't use load balancer the amount of user accessing our web is

-  - landing : 16 user / second
+  - landing : 42 user / second
-  - blog :  12 user / second
+  - blog :  43 user / second
-  - app : 22 user / second
+  - app : 47 user / second

 - When we use load balancer, then

-  - landing : 42 user / second
+  - landing : 54 user / second
-  - blog :  29 user / second
+  - blog :  84 user / second
-  - app : 30 user / second
+  - app : 77 user / second

   Here we can know that the average time of amount of user accessing our web in 1 second is faster then if we don't use load balancer.

   The conclusion is, if we use load balancer, then the time is faster and the amount of users that accessing our web is much more then when we don't use load balancer.